illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

     syn = Synapses(pre_group, post_group, dyn1.Dynapse1SynType.AMPA, pre_list=[1,0,2], post_list=[0,2,1])

-Add synapses into network generator
+Add synapses into the network generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We need to add synapses (which contain also the related neuron groups information) into the network generator to create a network, then convert the network into a DYNAP-SE1 configuration and apply it to the hardware.
+We need to add synapses (which contain also the related neuron groups' information) into the network generator to create a network, then convert the network into a DYNAP-SE1 configuration and apply it to the hardware.